AADR Logo

 Powered by RescueGroups.org

-Dieter in TN's Web Page
+Dieter in IN's Web Page

-Dachshund (short coat) : : Adult : : Small
+Dachshund (short coat) : : Male (neutered) : : Adult : : Small

 More Pics...